A special Debarre-Voisin fourfold: The special trivector

 A classical result is that the symmetric power~$\Sym^3V_5^\vee$---the space of cubic polynomials on~$V_5$---admits an irreducible subrepresentation of dimension~$1$: for a suitable choice of basis $(y_0,\dots,y_4)$ of~$V_5^\vee$, this corresponds to the Klein cubic with equation

-Adler showed in~\cite{adl} that the automorphism group of this smooth cubic is precisely the group~$\bG$.
+In~\cite{adl}, Adler showed that the automorphism group of this smooth cubic is precisely the group~$\GG$.

 The wedge product~$\bw2V_5$ gives another irreducible representation, of dimension~$10$, which is self-dual and will be denoted by~$V_{10}$.
 We consider elements of~$\bw3V_{10}^\vee$.
-A computation of characters tells us that this representation of~$\bG$ also admits one irreducible subrepresentation of dimension~$1$, generated by a $\bG$-invariant trivector $\bsigma$.
-The characters of all~$8$ irreducible representations of~$\bG$ as well as the character of $\bw3V_{10}^\vee$ can be found in \autoref{sec:appendix}, \autoref{tbl:PSL-char}.
-Note that the other irreducible representation $V_{10}'$ of dimension~10 does not provide $\bG$-invariant trivectors.
+A computation of characters tells us that this representation of~$\GG$ also admits one irreducible subrepresentation of dimension~$1$, generated by a $\GG$-invariant trivector $\bsigma$.
+The characters of all eight irreducible representations of~$\GG$ as well as the character of $\bw3V_{10}^\vee$ can be found in Section~\ref{sec:appendix}, Table~\ref{tbl:PSL-char}.
+Note that the other irreducible representation $V_{10}'$ of dimension~10 does not provide $\GG$-invariant trivectors (see also Remark~\ref{rmk:end} on the uniqueness of the trivector $\bsigma$).

 We now give a concrete description of the special trivector $\bsigma$ in terms of coordinates in a suitable basis.
-The subgroup~$\bB$ of~$\bG$ of upper triangular matrices can be generated by the elements
+The subgroup~$\bB$ of~$\GG$ of upper triangular matrices can be generated by the elements